cloudquery/docs/docs/cli/drift-config-hcl.md

 The `terraform` block defines the location to your [Terraform](https://www.terraform.io/) TFState files.
 This block is not used if you specify the TFState file or files in the CLI when invoking `drift scan`.

-In the example it's apparent that we have two backends, called `local` and `s3`.
+In the example it's apparent that we support two separate backend types, called `local` and `s3`.
 The local backend, as the name would suggest, reads the files from the local filesystem.
 Just fill in the `files` with the list of TFState files you have.

 If you keep the TFState in S3, switch the backend to `s3`, and use the `bucket` and `keys` fields to point to one or more S3 objects. `region` and `role_arn` are optional, and setting them is not required for simple installations.

+Only one of the two types of backends can be active at a time.

 ### Provider Blocks